What happens when a cat eats a hair tie?

 A lot of cats love to play with hair ties, batting them around the floor and throwing them into the air.
 These seemingly benign products pose a serious risk to the gastrointestinal tract of cats when ingested.

-There are three primary risks when a cat ingests hair ties:
+There are four primary risks when a cat ingests hair ties:

 Obstructions can occur anywhere along the GI tract from the esophagus, stomach, small and large intestines.
 When this happens, food cannot pass through the GI tract and out of the body.